-Under a new law, Iowa pharmacists may dispense naloxone by a standing order to an individual at risk of an opioid-related overdose or a person who may be in a position to assist an individual at risk of an opioid-related overdose.
-Dr. Patricia Quinlisk, the Medical Director and State Epidemiologist with the Iowa Department of Public Health, has authorized a standing order that is available to all Iowa pharmacists who have met the required training criteria.
+Pursuant to a 2016 Iowa law, Iowa pharmacists may dispense naloxone by a standing order to an individual at risk of an opioid-related overdose or to a person who may be in a position to assist an individual at risk of an opioid-related overdose.
+Dr. Robert Kruse, MD, MPH, Medical Director of the Department of Health and Human Services, has authorized a statewide standing order that is available to all Iowa pharmacists who have met the required training criteria.

-- Download and review the Statewide Standing Order.
+- Download and print a copy of the Statewide Standing Order.

-- Download and review the Eligibility Assessment Form.
+- Download and print copies of the Eligibility Assessment Form.

-- Download and review the Iowa Naloxone Brochure.
+- Download and print copies of the Iowa Naloxone Brochure.